Transmission of the Greek Classics: Arabic: Latin or Vernacular

-While Muslims were busy translating and adding their own ideas to Greek philosophies, the Latin West was still suspicious of pagan ideas.
+While Muslims were translating and adding their own interpretations to Greek philosophies, the Latin West was still suspicious of pagan ideas.
 Leaders of the Orthodox Church in the Byzantine Empire also frowned upon philosophy, and the Empire had just gone through a period of plague, famine, and war.
-Further west, several key figures in European history who came after Boethius had strengthened the overwhelming shift away from Greek ideas.
-For centuries, Greek ideas in Europe were all but non-existent, until the Eastern part of the Roman Empire – Byzantine – was sacked during the crusades unlocking numerous Greek texts.
+Further west, several key figures in European history who came after Boethius had strengthened the overwhelming shift away from Hellenistic ideas.
+For centuries, Greek ideas in Europe were all but non-existent, until the Eastern part of the Roman Empire – Byzantium – was sacked during the Fourth Crusade unlocking a number of Ancient Greek texts.
 Within Western Europe, only a few monasteries had Greek works, and even fewer of them copied these works.

 There was a brief period of revival, when the Anglo-Saxon monk Alcuin and others reintroduced some Greek ideas during the Carolingian Renaissance of the 8th century.
 After Charlemagne's death, however, intellectual life again fell into decline.
 By the 12th century, however, scholastic thought was beginning to develop, leading to the rise of universities throughout Europe.
 These universities gathered what little Greek thought had been preserved over the centuries, including Boethius' commentaries on Aristotle.
 They also served as places of discussion for new ideas coming from new translations from Arabic throughout Europe.